 Weighing only 8 lbs., the Goplus Transfer Pump is a compact size pump with an easy-carry grip handle, capable of professional uses in industries like automobile manufacture, chemical, machine engineering, vehicle fix shop, and more because it can lift your fuel up to 10 meters high.
 It shows although small, this is a powerful fuel pump designed for challenging fuel transfer.
 However, keep in mind that it can only be used for biodiesel, diesel, and kerosene; it is not for low flammability fuel like liquefied petroleum gas, alcohol, gasoline, etc.

 Equipped with a Professional battery clamp, strong motor, this fuel transfer pump is designed for longer service time.
 It has also passed very strict testing for temperature resistance, and anti-shock performance.

 Conclusion: What it has are the advantages of being small, but delivering strong flow with the ease of operation without being too costly.
 It is a fine fuel transfer pump that an old man can use to do big fuel transfer up to the roof without needing any more assistance.

 #5.
 XtremepowerUS 12 Volt DC 20GPM Gasoline Fuel Transfer Pump

-It seems to take up more space than other transfer pump but for a good cause as it is designed to deliver an amazing flow rate of 20 GPM, more than twice the pump at gas station.
-It is to be used with gasoline, diesel, biodiesel, kerosene, B20 and E15 with max suction lift of up to 8 ft.
+It seems to take up more space than other transfer pump but for a good cause as it is designed to deliver an amazing flow rate of 20 GPM, more than twice the pump at the gas station.
+It is to be used with gasoline, diesel, biodiesel, kerosene, B20, and E15 with a max suction lift of up to 8 ft.

 Conclusion: If you are looking for high-speed fuel transfer pump, consider this one.
 It does not lift more than 8 ft., but it promises God speed flow of 20 GPM topping most fuel transfer pump.